Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

   * e.g. Air Pressure 0.012mbar and Temperature 0.01°C

 * Control over USB, Wi-Fi or with Raspberry Pi.
-* Modifiable with more buttons, more sensors and better software.
+* Modifiable with more buttons, more sensors and changed software.

 Description
 -----------